-Once you are done the recording.
-Choose “Insert->End Transaction”.
+Once you are done with the recording.
+Choose “Insert -> End Transaction”.
 Click OK.

 Services.EndTransaction “TransactionTest” – gets inserted.

 This is the code:

-Now I will run this test.
+I will run this test now.
 Let us see how the test results look.
 The results will show a summary in terms of the time taken to finish the transaction.

 Silent Test Runner

 Another tool that QTP provides is the Silent Test runner.
 This enables the tester to run his test without having to launch QTP.
 It also helps simulate QTP runs from load runner and verify its compatibility with the same.